humayun-mhk/TripNovaa---Offline-Travel-Booking-System/README.md

 - OTP is demo-only and always uses `123456`.
 - Admin login uses a seeded database account.
 - User/captain messaging works through MySQL, not real-time sockets.
-- Payments are demo records and do not charge real money.
+- Payments use Cashfree Web Checkout when real sandbox/production credentials are configured; otherwise they use local demo fallback records.
 - Some UI assets use external CDN/image URLs such as Leaflet and Unsplash.
 Core database features still run locally, but full visual/map rendering may depend on browser network availability unless assets are vendored locally.
 - The app includes compatibility helpers that alter older local tables when required, for example ride status and message table readiness.
 - Current UI is mobile-app styled with top/bottom navigation adjusted for user, captain, and admin roles.